btb0017/Assignment4_MIST353/README.md

 We plan to incorporate the NOAA API so that the user can click a button on the Home page and get the current temperature for their location.

 We also plan to pull and store data locally so that we can work with the data more easily for putting the data into tables.
+Currently, we still only have the mock data from ChatGPT for the climate data for right now.
 ## Stock API

 (Brandon Biggins)